 Dogs Trust offer free educational workshops to primary schools all across Essex

-If your school would like further information on this offer or have any queries:
+If your school would like further information on this, or wish to make a booking, please contact:

 Telephone: 020 7812 5263 or 07443 981752